Knowing Your Operational Capacity

 Do you know exactly how much money your current operation can produce?
 Over a 90 day period in 2009 I presented our “Tuning Your Revenue Engine” seminar to more than 100 business owners and professionals.
 Less than a handful actual knew the maximum capacity of their business.
 That is, exactly how much revenue their business can produce without adding additional assets to the operation.

 I frequently discover this problem with small to medium sized businesses when they call wanting to increase sales.
 When I ask “how much more sales do you want?”
 More often than I care to admit the answer is, “as much as you can get.”
 Wrong answer!
 This answer throws up a red flag for how well the rest of their business is running.
+You need to make sure you understand your operational metrics not just your financials.

 Not knowing how much more business you can handle is the kiss of death for your company.
 Not being able to deliver on orders will put you out of business faster than having too few sales.